ircam-cosima/calibration-test/README.md

 In order to calibrate a device, one needs to compare it with an other device, which is *already* calibrated, and serves as a reference.
-Please look into the [data](./data) directory for the know user-agents.
+Please look into the [data](./data) directory for the known user-agents.
 It is way better to use a local browser as a reference, or at least a device with a small audio buffer size.